jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 __scope__

 The scope is the area of the codebase that is being modified in someway in this git commit.
-Remember, it is a development best practice to make small changes and integrate those changes often into the main branch.
 This is an optional field, so it can be omitted.
 If you are working on a distributed system, it is likely not necessary.
 If this repository is for a modular monolith, it will probably be helpful to include the scope.

 __Message or description__